AztecProtocol/aztec-connect-bridges/README.md

 4. the diff contains only changes related to the PR description,
 5. NatSpec documentation has already been written,
 6. a spec was written,
-7. a deployment script was written.
+7. a deployment script was written,
+8. Subsidy has been integrated.

 ## SDK